SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

 | **location**    | `[str]`          | Array of locations available for internship (include "Remote" if there is remote option) | ["Mountain View, CA", "Remote"] |
 | **active**      | `bool`           | `true` if application is open. `false` if not accepting applications.         | true |

-4) Once you are done, the file should look something like this:
+4) Once you are done, the file should look something like this (there may be more than just two submissions in the file):

 ```json
 [